Adwitiya-Singh/rethink-plaintext-editing/readme.md

 - `txt` Editing with real time autosave
 - `markdown`, `js` and `json` editing with rich real time previews(also with real time autosave)
-- local filestorage so changes persist across reloads
+- local filestorage so changes and lastModified timestamp persist across reloads

 Future works: